tuneinsight/lattigo/SECURITY.md

 # Security Guarantees and Notions

 By default, Lattigo ensures IND-CPA (indistinguishability under chosen-plaintext attack) security when used with appropriate parameters.
 To select secure parameters, refer to the [Lattice estimator](https://github.com/malb/lattice-estimator).
 Lattigo does not automatically provide stronger security models—such as IND-CPA-D or protections against reaction-based attacks—but it offers API-level features that developers can use to mitigate such threats.
-This note reviews different security models and provides security guidance and recommendations for using the Lattigo.
+This note reviews different security models and provides security guidance and recommendations for using Lattigo.
 It outlines known limitations, past vulnerabilities, and suggested best practices to help users understand and mitigate potential risks when using Lattigo in their applications.

 ## IND-CPA Security